Mississauga Cycling Now!

-▶ Cycling Master Plan (CMP) - Updates
+▶ Cycling Master Plan Updates

 The Mississauga Cycling Master Plan was last updated in 2018.
 This was not a full review, but an overdue update to the original CMP created in 2010.
 The 2018 CMP update never met its targets (neither did the 2010 plan), and now collectively we must again advocate for a structured plan that will be successfully implemented, year by year, with clear targets and measurable milestones leading to priority completion of a safe, connected cycling network.